eric-sciberras/Sentiment-Analysis-MK1/README.md

 # Sentiment-Analysis-MK1
 A sentiment analysis project based on [Sentiment140](http://help.sentiment140.com/for-students) training data.
-This First attempt utilises some basic rules for creating quality input data from the raw data alongside a LSTM neural network.
+This First attempt utilises some basic rules for creating quality input data from the raw data which is fed into a LSTM neural network.

 ## Getting Started